Internet Retailers – Footfall and Loyalty in International Online Shopping

 Did you know that only 26.8% of internet users have English as their mother tongue?
 Chinese, Spanish, Japanese, Portuguese, German, Arabic, French, Russian and Korean account for 55.5%.
 See the potential?

-If you’re looking at internet retail on an international scale, speak to us about our Online Retail Localization & Translation services.
+If you’re looking at internet retail on an international scale, speak to us about our online retail localization and translation services.